 Transformative Leadership and Revenue Growth

-Mohajir has spearheaded numerous initiatives that have revolutionized UCF Athletics, driving both transformative leadership and unprecedented revenue growth.
+Mohajir has spearheaded numerous initiatives that have revolutionized UCF Athletics.
 Central to this success was the 2022 announcement of a 13-year, $125 million partnership with Playfly Sports, which leverages their multimedia rights expertise to grow the UCF brand regionally, nationally and globally.
-This milestone was complemented by a $19.5 million football stadium naming rights agreement with FBC Mortgage, branding the Knights’ football venue as FBC Mortgage Stadium starting in the 2022 season, and later rebranding the stadium Acrisure Bounce House in July 2025.
+This milestone was complemented by a $19.5 million football stadium naming rights agreement with FBC Mortgage (now Acrisure Mortgage), branding the Knights’ football venue as FBC Mortgage Stadium starting in the 2022 season, and later rebranding the stadium Acrisure Bounce House in July 2025.
 Additionally, the extension of the basketball arena’s naming rights with Addition Financial secured $20 million, further solidifying UCF Athletics' financial foundation.

-On the ticketing front, UCF Athletics has experienced remarkable growth, with five consecutive years of football season ticket sellouts and record-breaking ticket revenue across all sports, exceeding $20 million annually since 2022.
+On the ticketing front, UCF Athletics has experienced remarkable growth, with five consecutive years of football season ticket sellouts and record-breaking ticket revenue across multiple sports.
+During the 2025-26 academic year, men's basketball, baseball and softball each established new program records for total and season ticket revenues, while football and softball generated the second-highest total ticket revenues in program history.

 Facility Enhancements & Vision for the Future